-Marco Mastropieri was born in 1995 in Foggia, he lives and works between Venice and Conegliano.
-At the base of his pictorial research there are the study of the landscape and the construction of new and unexplored worlds elaborated starting from the visual and sensorial stimuli of reality.
-Through an analytical and methodological method of representation on the vein of the Flemings and some botanists of the '500, each plant and leaf is analyzed with care down to the detail, becoming the protagonist of a space without human presence in which the first floor presents more detailed and visible while the background fades as if to hide a storm ready to come.
+At the basis of the pictorial research of Marco Mastropieri (born in 1995 in Foggia, he lives and works between Venice and Conegliano) is the study of the landscape and the construction of new and unexplored worlds elaborated from the visual and sensory stimuli of reality.
+Through an analytical and methodological method of representation along the lines of the Flemish and some 16th-century botanists, each plant and leaf is carefully analysed down to the smallest detail, becoming the protagonist of a space without human presence in which the foreground presents more detailed and visible elements while the background fades as if to conceal a storm ready to brew.

 The behaviors and movements of plants, taken from scientific studies on plant neurobiology, are the protagonists of the narrative structure of the image.
 By accentuating everything through deformations and disproportions, the artist gives life to places with a surreal atmosphere.